efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 # Introduction

-Working as a non academic (Engineer) in the academic field of PUFs (Physical Unclonable Functions) with no background in Cryptography, attempting to digest heavyweight academic papers was like trying to decipher Egyptian hieroglyphs.
-Well, not that bad.
-I was tasked to evaluate the security of a PUF and so to do that I needed to understand the underlying metrics.
-This post is a breakdown of various PUF metrics for Engineers from an applied point of view.
+Working as a non academic engineer in the academic field of PUFs (Physical Unclonable Functions) without a background in cryptography, I found myself facing the daunting task of digesting complex academic papers.
+It was like trying to decipher Egyptian hieroglyphs.
+My objective was to evaluate the security of a PUF, but to do so, I needed to grasp the underlying metrics.
+In this post, I aim to simplify the breakdown of common PUF evaluation metrics from an applied engineer's perspective.

 This post outlines a simple breakdown of common PUF evaluation metrics and their associated mathematical and cryptographic concepts.
 To accurately evaluate the statistical performance and security of a PUF the following metrics are used:
 -	Uniqueness